calvinchengx/learngeventsocketio/docs/source/socketio.rst

     ├── urls.py
     └── views.py

-Our client-side logic resides in `chat.js`
+Our client-side logic resides in `chat.js`.
+This can be thought of as our client-side "controller logic on controller named /chat".
+If we so desire, we can always instantiate the second or more socket(s) with different controller names.

 .. code:: javascript